Deficiency Balances After Repossession

 Filing for Bankruptcy

 If you've become overwhelmed with debt in addition to dealing with a deficiency, you might find relief through bankruptcy.
-The automatic stay will stop collection efforts, and the discharge will likely free you from much of your debts including, the deficiency.
-Learn more about what bankruptcy can do.
+The automatic stay will stop collection efforts, and a discharge could free you from much of your debts, including the deficiency.

 Get Professional Help